Magnetic Flux Response of Non-Hermitian Topological Phases: Formalism

 Any topological flux response relies on a quantization of the admissible values of flux $\phi$.
 Restricting to local NH symmetries corresponding to one of the 38 NH symmetry classes~\cite{Kawabata2019} -- potentially taken together with a crystalline symmetry like pseudo-inversion -- we find that, depending on the symmetry class, flux is either unquantized or must take values $\phi=0,\pi$ in PBC.
 In the cases where $\phi=0,\pi$, the NH symmetry class must either contain a time-reversal (TRS) or particle-hole (PHS) symmetry, or include crystalline pseudo-inversion symmetry.

 Here, we focus on PBC in order to cleanly separate the NH flux response from boundary states or skin effects.
-The PBC geometry requires (at least) two flux tubes with strength $\pm \phi$~\cite{Frank-defects}.
+The PBC geometry requires (at least) two flux cores/tubes with strength $\pm \phi$~\cite{Frank-defects}.
 Such a pair of fluxes can be introduced by the Peierls substitution: the hoppings encircling each flux must accumulate a phase $e^{\pm i \phi}$ (see Fig.~\ref{fig:flux-insertion}a).
 A convenient electromagnetic gauge choice is then to multiply all hoppings across the line (plane) connecting the two fluxes in a 2D (3D) system by a factor of $e^{i \phi}$ in one direction ($s_1 \rightarrow s_2$, see Fig.~\ref{fig:flux-insertion}b) and by $e^{-i \phi}$ in the other direction ($s_2 \rightarrow s_1$), where we denote the sites above the line (plane) as $s_1$ and the ones beneath as $s_2$.
 We choose the orientation of this line (plane) along the $x$- \mbox{($x$- and $z$-)}direction in 2D (3D), respectively.
-Its extent is chosen so as to maximize the distance between the defects in PBC.
+SIBC corresponds to the idealized limit where only one flux (= only one ``boundary") is present, while the second flux is infinitely far away.
+In our conventions, a system with SIBC then has a single flux core/tube at $x=0$, is infinitely extended in the $x$-direction, and is finite with PBC in all remaining directions (but potentially still thermodynamically large).

 We derive the flux response for all NH symmetry classes with intrinsic point gap topology from their respective EHH.
-The EHH experiences the same flux defect as the NH Hamiltonian: In the gauge described above, Peierls substitution implies
+The EHH experiences the same flux defect as the NH Hamiltonian: in the gauge described above, Peierls substitution implies

 The corresponding matrix element for the EHH reads $\langle s_1^\alpha | \bar{H}_{\phi} | s_2^\beta \rangle$, where $\alpha, \beta = 1,2$ label the two sublattices introduced by the Hermitian extension.
 The only nonzero contributions are